joe-mcgovern/vim-bowlcut/README.md

-The `BowlcutJumpALE` does the same thing as  `BowlcutJump` except that it if not results are found, it will fallback on the `ALEGoToDefinition` function to jump to the ENTIRE definition under cursor (including temporal prefixes and suffixes).
+The `BowlcutJumpALE` does the same thing as  `BowlcutJump` except that it if not results are found, it will fallback on the `ALEGoToDefinition` function to jump to the ENTIRE definition under cursor (including defined prefixes and suffixes).

 Only one prefix will be removed.
 Once a match is found, no more prefixes are